filiphric/how-to-steal-ai-job/slides.md

 ---

 <!--
+- I told my wife I want to start the presentation with a joke, and when I asked her what kind of joke, she sent me this photo
 - photo from last year
-- I spoke to test automation engineers and I was giving a whole speech on test automation practices and mistakes
+- I spoke about test automation specifically on automation practices and mistakes
 - I worked for a company called Replay (see the hat) and on the stage I showed how you can debug your application
 - Replay is this tool that allows you to record the whole runtime of the application and examine the code line by line
 - it was all very technical, and I enjoyed the heck of it